cornell-cup/cs-base-station-interface/README.md

 # cs-base-station-interface
-Interface to represent any base station
+Interface to represent any base station.
+This is not meant to be used standalone and should be used as a submodule within an implementing project.
+See: https://git-scm.com/docs/git-submodule

 # Requirements
 * GSON by Google - Necessary for serializing and deserializing JSON.
 Add this to your classpath.
 It can be found on Maven.